 \subsection{Non-Standard Styles}

-For our six non-standard styles, we asked six professional raters (see Appendix $\S$ \ref{section:raters}) to assess a total of 7,200 <input sentence, target style, output sentence> tuples (for each style, we compare outputs from our method plus the three baselines).
+For our six non-standard styles, we asked six professional raters to assess <input sentence, target style, output sentence> tuples.
+These raters are fluent in English, live in India, and work full time labeling and evaluating data.
+To decrease inter-rater discrepancy and ensure that our instructions were clear, we had an initial calibration session where they test-rated a small portion of the data (around 10 datapoints which were then omitted from the results) and asked us any clarifying questions.
+For each style, we compare outputs from our method plus the three baselines for 50 sentences.

-Each output was scored by three raters on the following three axes which are standard to textual style transfer \citep{DBLP:journals/corr/abs-1904-02295}: \textbf{(1) transfer strength} (the amount that the output actually matches the target style), \textbf{(2) semantic presentation} (whether the underlying meaning of the output text, aside from style, matches that of the input), and \textbf{(3) fluency} (whether the text is coherent and could have been written by a proficient English speaker).
+Each tuple was scored by three raters (3,600 ratings total) on the following three axes which are standard to textual style transfer \citep{DBLP:journals/corr/abs-1904-02295}: \textbf{(1) transfer strength} (the amount that the output actually matches the target style), \textbf{(2) semantic preservation} (whether the underlying meaning of the output text, aside from style, matches that of the input), and \textbf{(3) fluency} (whether the text is coherent and could have been written by a proficient English speaker).
 Following \citet{sakaguchi-van-durme-2018-efficient}, transfer strength and semantic preservation were rated on a scale from 1--100.
 A screenshot of the evaluation UI is shown in Figure \ref{fig:rater_ui} in the Appendix.
+Note that the guidelines for semantic preservation are not standardized in prior literature \citep{DBLP:journals/corr/abs-2106-04747}; while some evaluations are strict that the outputs cannot contain any more information than the inputs, we asked the annotators not to penalize for meaning transformations which are necessary for the specified transformation.
 We use \textit{dialog-LLM}, and compare it with three other methods: \textbf{(1) zero-shot} (a baseline), \textbf{(2) paraphrase} (our normal augmented zero shot prompt, but with the target style of \textit{``paraphrased''}, as a control) and \textbf{(3) human} (ground-truth transformations written by the authors).